France-ioi/algorea-devdoc/ops/frontend.md

 ## Avoiding memory leaks

-A few rules to follow in our code to prevent memory leaks: (these are not always required but following these simple rules do not cost much and prevent more leaks from happening, even when code afterwards.m
+A few rules to follow in our code to prevent memory leaks: (these are not always required but following these simple rules do not cost much and prevent more leaks from happening, even when code afterwards.)
 - Every component or service defining its own subject must `complete` it on destroy
 - In every component or service, `subscribe()` should store its subscription, and make sure to `unsubscribe` on destroy.
 - For every sevices used as component provider (root injected service never really destroy) and in every component, the `shareReplay()` and `share()` should be applied on observables which are sure to complete in the same time frame as the component/service (observables of other non-http service are usually not guaranteed to complete before the end of the app).
 If it is not clear it is the case, the `shareReplay`/`share` should be either preceded by a `takeUntil(destroy$)` where `destroy$` is a subject which emits on destroy, or use the `refCount:true` parameter if it is clear that all subscribers will unsubscribe (not the case for exported properties).